talregev/octave/etc/HACKING.md

         hg diff --from release-9-4-0 -I 'liboctave/**.h'

-    2. **Only** if API has not been changed, verify whether any source code changes have been made (this would require incrementing revision).
+    2. **Only** if current was _not_ incremented in the previous step, verify whether any source code changes have been made (this would require incrementing revision).

-        hg diff --from release-9-4-0 -I liboctave -X 'liboctave/**.h'
+        hg diff --from release-9-4-0 -I liboctave

 3. Bump Octave API version for oct-files in `configure.ac`